-Getting Your Permits
+Get Your Permits

-Most travellers wonder why it is important to get a permit even for the two day Inca trail hike.
+Many travellers wonder why it is important to get a permit even for the two day Inca trail hike.
 Well, this is mainly to keep the trail in good condition.

 Take the Time to Acclimatize

 Why do we talk about altitude acclimatization?
-All treks in Cusco and Machu Picchu area are at high altitude.
-Here in the Andes, altitude sickness is a very common issue among foreign travellers because there is less oxygen in the air than at sea level cities.
+All treks in Cusco region and Machu Picchu area are at high altitude.
+Here in the Peruvian Andes, altitude sickness is a very common issue among foreign travellers because there is less oxygen in the air than at sea level cities.

 What to Pack